 The First-Year Experience includes two distinct courses that support college transition.
 First-Year Seminar emphasizes reading, critical thinking, conversation, and academic habits for the liberal arts.
 Writing and Rhetoric introduces and engages students in writing for multiple purposes and audiences related to a particular topic.
 Students enroll in one of these courses each semester during their first year at St. Olaf.

 The First-Year Experience also includes activities to support college transition.
-In the fall, all first-year students participate in St. Olaf Orientation to Academics and Resources (SOAR) to support their academic and co-curricular development, and students reflect on their development.
+During fall and spring semesters, all students enrolled in First-Year Experience courses participate in St. Olaf Orientation to Academics and Resources (SOAR) to support their academic and co-curricular development, and students reflect on their development.

 During their first year at St. Olaf College, students enroll in two courses as part of the First-Year Experience: First-Year Seminar and Writing and Rhetoric.
-Additionally in the fall, each first-year student will participate in St. Olaf Orientation to Academics and Resources (SOAR).
+During fall and spring semesters, all students enrolled in First-Year Experience courses participate in St. Olaf Orientation to Academics and Resources (SOAR).

 FYS 120: First-Year Seminar